What Does 'Baptism of the Holy Spirit' Really Mean?

 This baptism with fire literally came true at Pentecost, when the Holy Spirit descended on the disciples in Acts 2.
 This occurred after Jesus promised them, “John baptized with water, but in a few days you will be baptized with the Holy Spirit” (Acts 1:5).

 Clearly, then, this baptism of the Holy Spirit was not the same as water baptism.

 1 Corinthians 12:13 says, “For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink.”
 Interestingly, here Paul is speaking to “all,” that is, all the Christians, claiming they have all been baptized by the Holy Spirit.
 Thus, it is to be assumed that the baptism of the Holy Spirit is something all Christians experience.

 This immersion in the Holy Spirit, in fact, appears to occur at conversion.

 1 John 4:15 reads, “If anyone acknowledges that Jesus is the Son of God, God lives in them and they in God” (italics mine).

 In Acts 2:38 Peter says, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.”

-What Do Different Denominations Say Baptism of the Holy Spirit Is?
+What Do Different Denominations Believe About Holy Spirit Baptism?